Logging and debugging rewriters¶

 }

-As the third block doesn’t have a ‘_log’ property, the _id
+As the third block doesn’t have a ‘_log’ property, the _id property (ID3) will be

 used as the message, and if that didn’t exist, we’d fall back to the